seeseemelk/fuse-d/README.md

 Error conditions are handled by throwin a *FuseException* with the appropriate error number.
 See `man 3 errno` for more information about errno.

 ## Requirements
-dfuse requires:
+fuse.d requires:
 * Mac OS X or Linux
 * fuse >= 2.8.0 or [osxfuse](http://osxfuse.github.io/) >= 2.6.0
 * DMD/Druntime/Phobos >= 2.065

-## Building dfuse
+## Building fused
-dfuse comes with a standard makefile that assumes that DMD (the D-compiler) is in your $PATH.
+fuse.d comes with a standard makefile that assumes that DMD (the D-compiler) is in your $PATH.

 ### Linux
-In order to compile dfuse on Linux:
+In order to compile fuse.d on Linux:
 ```Shell
 $ make dfuse
 or